Setup l2tp vpn edgerouter: Quick Guide, Tips, and Best Practices

 Step-by-step configuration EdgeRouter UI

 Note: The exact labels in the UI can vary slightly between EdgeOS versions, but the flow is the same.
 The goal is to enable L2TP remote access, configure IPsec with a PSK, add users, define a client IP pool, and set firewall rules.
-Secure access service edge (sase)
+Nordvpn edgerouter x setup guide: how to configure NordVPN on EdgeRouter X for secure home networking with OpenVPN 2026

 - Access EdgeRouter Web UI